danilkorotkov/homeGW/README.md

 This example prints a dump of the raw packet it receives/identifies for each plugin.

+### allsensors.ino

+This example demonstrates how to reduce the code..

 ### hass_serial.ino

 This example outputs a JSON object for each packet it decodes.